d9-matt/dnide-kibana-app/README.md

-# Wazuh Kibana App
+# Portal9 Kibana App

 [![Slack](https://img.shields.io/badge/slack-join-blue.svg)](https://portal9.com/community/join-us-on-slack/)
 [![Email](https://img.shields.io/badge/email-join-blue.svg)](https://groups.google.com/forum/#!forum/portal9)
 [![Documentation](https://img.shields.io/badge/docs-view-green.svg)](https://documentation.portal9.com)
 [![Documentation](https://img.shields.io/badge/web-view-green.svg)](https://portal9.com)

-This repository contains the Wazuh Kibana plugin, from which you can navigate through the Wazuh data using visualizations in a simple and understandable way.
-It also allows you to manage the configuration and capabilities of the Wazuh server.
+This repository contains the Portal9 Kibana plugin, from which you can navigate through the Portal9 data using visualizations in a simple and understandable way.
+It also allows you to manage the configuration and capabilities of the Portal9 server.

 This is a change

-Wazuh is a security detection, visibility, and compliance open source project.
-Wazuh helps you to gain deeper security visibility into your infrastructure by monitoring hosts at an operating system and application level.
+Portal9 is a security detection, visibility, and compliance open source project.
+Portal9 helps you to gain deeper security visibility into your infrastructure by monitoring hosts at an operating system and application level.

 You can learn more about it here [portal9.com](https://portal9.com/)

 ## Description

-This plugin for Kibana allows you to visualize and analyze Wazuh alerts stored in Elasticsearch and provides the following capabilities:
+This plugin for Kibana allows you to visualize and analyze Portal9 alerts stored in Elasticsearch and provides the following capabilities:

 - Search alerts classified by modules and filter them using the different views.
-You will be able to explore the alerts both at Wazuh cluster level, and in a particular agent.
+You will be able to explore the alerts both at Portal9 cluster level, and in a particular agent.
 The modules, divided into the following use cases, are:
     - Security Information Management
         - Security events: Browse through your security alerts, identifying issues and threats in your environment.
         - Integrity monitoring: Alerts related to file changes, including permissions, content, ownership and attributes.